 Canavan disease is passed down (inherited) through families.
-It is more common among Ashkenazi Jews than in the general population.
+It is more common among the Ashkenazi Jewish population than in the general population.

 The lack of the enzyme, aspartoacylase, leads to a buildup of material called N-acetylaspartic acid in the brain.
 This causes the white matter of the brain to break down (deteriorate).